rbjks/rbjks.github.io/CONTRIBUTING.md

 2. Participants/contributors have to **comment** on issues they would like to work on, and mentors or the maintainers will assign you.
 3. Issues will be assigned on a **first-come, first-serve basis.**
 4. Participants/contributors can also **open their issues**, but it needs to be verified and labelled by a mentor.
 We respect all your contributions, whether it is an Issue or a Pull Request.
-5. When you raise an issue, make sure you get it assigned to you before you start working on that project.
+5. Please check if the issue you want to is already listed, If its **already listed** chat in the comments to figure out whether someone is working on it or not, If issue is not listed then you can raise an issue, make sure you get it **assigned** to you before you start working on that project.A
-6. Don't create issues that are **already listed**.
 7. Please don't pick up an issue already assigned to someone else.
 Work on the issues after it gets **assigned to you**.
 8. Create your file in an appropriate folder with appropriate name and extension.
 9. Pull requests will be merged after appropriate reviews.